pramnora/txt/README.md

 The full ASCII code set of numbers used to represent each individual character goes from : 0 - 255.

--(**NOTE(1)**: Some ASCII code characters you can, actually, see...
+**NOTE(1)**: Some ASCII code characters you can, actually, see...
 by looking down and reading off the 'letters/numbers/punctuation symbols' being shown on top of your keyboard keys;
-whilst other ASCII code characters are kept 'hidden' and invisible...; these can only be accessed by typing in the ASCII code number, directly.)-
+whilst other ASCII code characters are kept 'hidden' and invisible...; these can only be accessed by typing in the ASCII code number, directly.

 -----